aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/40_governance_lab/020_start the lab/60_data_governance.md

 ## Summary

-This lab you have learned how to create data protection rules and apply it to asset using IBM Watson Knowledge Catalog.
+This lab you have learned how to create data protection rules and apply it to protect sensitive information using IBM Watson Knowledge Catalog.